IBM/cloud-native-starter/documentation/IKSDeployment.md

 ### Cleanup

-Run the following command to delete all cloud-native-starter components from Istio.
+Run the following command to delete all cloud-native-starter components from IKS:

 ```
 $ scripts/delete-all.sh